None (liturgy)

-In the Roman Rite the Nones it is one of the so-called "little hours".
+In the Roman Rite, the Nones are one of the so-called Little Hours.
 In the Oriental Orthodox Churches, such as the Coptic Orthodox Church, Ethiopian Orthodox Church and Indian Orthodox Church, it is one of the seven fixed prayer times to be recited by all Christians.

 History

 Origin

 According to an Ancient Greek and Roman custom, the day was, like the night, divided into four parts, each consisting of three hours.
-Among the ancients the hour of Nones was regarded as the close of the day's business and the time for the baths and supper.
+Among the ancients the hour of None was regarded as the close of the day's business and the time for the baths and supper.
 This division of the day was in vogue also among the Jews, from whom the Church borrowed it.
 In addition to Morning and Evening Prayer to accompany the sacrifices, there was prayer at the Third, Sixth and Ninth Hours of the day.